Mercury13/unicodia/develop.md

     * There are two ways to make a block icon, SVG and programmatic.
 I’ll talk about the former, default
     * 16×16 px, scale 1.
 Put them to ``Resources/Scripts``, optimize somehow, write a new filename to ``scripts.qrc``
     * Go to UcBlocks.cpp.
 Write in ``synthIcon`` field what characters (1 or 2) you drew and how to align that picture to pixels on HiDPI
-    * Open your new Unicode, clock “Find” icon
-    * It’ll show SYNTHESIZED icon, not small 16×16.
-Make that icon in harmony with 16×16 using ``synthIcon`` field
 * Data “when-when”, really optional:
   * Placeholders for emoji: see above
   * Version texts.
 If the last version tells a story (an emergency release, a key person died, someone tried to hijack Unicode etc)…